stevetsaoch/stevetsaoch/README.md

-### Hi there 👋
+### Hi there 👋 :haircut:

-Here are some ideas to get you started:
+Here are some ideas tgio get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...